 The U.S. Bureau of Labor Statistics (BLS) predicted employment for cost estimators to grow by 9% over 2014-2024.
 The mean annual salary for these professionals as of May 2014 was $64,340.

 Continuing Education Information

 Many cost engineering training programs prepare students for certification by the Association for the Advancement of Cost Engineering (AACE).
-The Certified Cost Technician designation requires four years of experience or education and passage of a 2-part exam.
+The Certified Cost Technician designation requires 4 years of experience or education, and passage of a 2-part exam.
 To obtain the more advanced Certified Cost Engineer certification, candidates must accumulate eight years of experience or education, submit a technical paper and pass a 4-part exam.